-Thanks to its small geographic size and well-established transport network, expats will find that getting around in Belgium is relatively easy.
+Thanks to its small geographic size and well-established transport network, Belgium is a relatively easy country to get around.
 The country has an extensive train network.
 Belgian cities all have bus networks, some have trams, and Brussels has an established metro system too.

 Public transport in Belgium

-Belgium has a comprehensive and efficient rail network that offers the best way of getting around the country.
+The country has a comprehensive and efficient rail network that offers the best way of getting around Belgium.
 Brussels and Antwerp have excellent urban rail networks, while Brussels also has a metro system, which offers the best way to navigate the city.

 Taxis in Belgium

-Taxis are plentiful in Belgian towns and cities, with several private companies offering services.
-Taxis don't all look the same but they can usually be identified by the taxi sign on the vehicle's roof.
+Taxis are plentiful in Belgian towns and cities, with numerous private companies offering services.
+They don't all look the same, but they can usually be identified by the taxi sign on the vehicle's roof.
 Metered taxis generally operate in different zones and offer variable rates.
 It’s best to negotiate the fare before setting off on a journey.